Black Friday Cyber Monday Sale! 40% off!

 This type of trick training takes time and practice.
 So, be patient and persistent when introducing new things into your dog's life.

-5. Try calming coats.
+5. Try calming coats or vests.

 6. Spend quality time with your pet.

 If you’ve gone back to work following the pandemic, spending time with your pet is even more important.
 Don’t forget about the power of an owner's touch and eye contact.
+Mental stimulation and physical exhaustion are key to a happy pup.

 Spending time with your pet can help temporarily resolve stress symptoms and keep them calm.
 You can comfort them by petting them, brushing their fur, or simply being near them.